-Every full application and small-scale project application submitted to the programme must include a Letter of Intent from every project partner (including sub-partners).
+Every full application and small-scale project application submitted to the programme must include a Letter of Intent from every project partner (sub-partners sign the letter of the partner with which they will work in the project).
 The letter is created and signed via a digital signatory procedure in the Online Monitoring System during the preparation of the application.
 The purpose of this letter is to ensure that the necessary funding for completion of the project is available and to ensure that each project partner is fully aware of the project and its obligations to the partnership.